-- Ms. Andrea St. Rose replaced Erwin Southwell as Director for the Eastern Caribbean and Mr. Erwin Southwell was appointed Alternate Director for the Eastern Caribbean. - Ms. Denise Chinpire-O'Reilly replaced Derek Mohammed as Alternate Director for Trinidad & Tobago.
+- Mr. Erwin Southwell was appointed Alternate Director for the Eastern Caribbean. - & Tobago.

 Executive Officers

 The Executive Officers elected for the period 2016-2017 at a Special Meeting of the ICAC Board of Directors on June 23, 2016 at the Radisson Fort George Hotel in Belize City, Belize were: